 That is, I actually read the words in the report.

-The lovely facility shown here is the Spokane County Jail, from which two inmates arguably tried to escape last week.
-One of them is said to be facing charges that he hired a hit man to murder his former business partner and another guy, and two people did end up dead, so he's (allegedly) either dangerous or knows people who are.
+The report involved the Spokane County Jail, from which two inmates arguably tried to escape last week.
+One of them is said to be facing charges that he hired a hit man to murder his former business partner and another guy, and two people did end up dead, so he’s (allegedly) either dangerous or knows people who are.

 It might not be quite that bad, because the report says that they tore the bedsheets into strips first.
 But it’s still more than two.
 And the Spokane County Jail Commander (not “warden,” but “jail commander”!) seemed to admit that the supplies they were given would not have been enough, because he noted that inmates also have access to a dirty-laundry bin and could have gotten more rope components there.